Why Link Building is Not the Future of SEO?Share Tweet Share Pin it

 We often hear the term unnatural links.
 Generally, unnatural links are artificial links mainly intended to manipulate the page’s ranking.
 These can include purchased links or links created by scrapers and spammers that attach themselves to the website.
 Usually, unnatural links are not even connected to the information one may look for.

-After a site is tagged for unnatural links, its ranking on search engine pages automatically decreases (or can be deindexed).
+After a site is tagged for unnatural links, the ranking on search engine pages automatically decreases (or can be deindexed).
 This can have a drastic effect on small businesses that operate online.
 Paid backlinks are less valuable for SEO than natural backlinks, especially if the site linking back is not relevant to your niche.

 When Google finds unnatural links in your backlink profile, your website may be penalized for it.
 However, sometimes, it is hard to distinguish unnatural links even for Google.